tinalexander/tinalexander.github.io/pages/2023/08-august.md

 # August 17, 2023

+## CDC spokesperson on BA.2.86

+- **Source:** email from Kathleen Conley of CDC
+- **Date:** received August 17, 2023

+> Today we are more prepared than ever to detect and respond to changes in the COVID-19 virus.
+Scientists are working now to understand more about the newly identified lineage in these 4 cases and we will share more information as it becomes available.

 ## Jesse Bloom on BA.2.86 variant and updated COVID vaccines

 - **Source:** email from Jesse Bloom of Fred Hutch Cancer Research Center